Free interactive D&D 5e SRD stat block

 How to run Reef Shark

-The 5 ft. walk speed is a hard limit.
-A shark that beaches itself on a rock or a floating piece of wreckage is no longer a threat.
+The 5-foot walk is a hard limit.
+A shark that beaches itself on a rock is no longer a threat.
 Reward smart positioning.
-A PC who climbs onto a bobbing crate has effectively ended the encounter for any one shark.
-The fight then becomes about whoever is still in the water.
-If three of the four PCs make it to the boat and one is still flailing in the chum, the question is whether the others jump back in for them.
+A PC who climbs onto a bobbing crate ends the encounter for that one shark.
+The fight becomes about whoever is still in the water.
+If three of four PCs make it to the boat and one is still flailing, the question is whether the others jump back in.
 That question is what the reef shark encounter is for.

 Sharks do not retreat from a kill.
 They retreat from being hurt.
-Once a single shark in the school takes serious damage (below half HP) it leaves the area, and the others follow within a round.
-Don't let the encounter run long.
-Three rounds and either the party is on the boat or someone is being dragged under.
+Once a shark takes serious damage below half HP, it leaves and the others follow within a round.

 Describe the dorsal fin once before initiative.
-One fin, then a second, then a third, and the cleric realizes she counted wrong.
+One fin, then a second, then a third.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.